 Immature lymphoid cells fill up the bone marrow and stop it making healthy blood cells.
 As these cells are immature, they cannot work properly.
 This puts the child at increased risk of infection.
-Symptoms such as bruising and anaemia are caused by the bone marrow’s inability to make enough healthy red blood cells and platelets.
+Symptoms of leukaemia in children such as bruising and anaemia are caused by the bone marrow’s inability to make enough healthy red blood cells and platelets.

-There are several types of childhood ALL.
+There are several types of childhood acute lymphoblastic leukaemia.
 These are identified according to the type of lymphoid cell affected and the stage during its development at which it becomes leukaemic:

 - Common ALL is the most common type of childhood ALL, accounting for up to 70 per cent of cases

 Knowing the type of ALL is important as it helps doctors work out the best treatment.

 ALL accounts for almost 80 per cent of all childhood leukaemias and around 25 per cent of all childhood cancers with around 400 new cases diagnosed every year in the UK.